VDIWarmUp improves logon times for users by pre-logging onto the VM at system startup.

 Modify C:\Windows\System32\Repl\Import\Scripts\VDIWarmUp.cmd based on your application environment.

-Run VDIWarmUp.exe /config (as Administrator) to create the VDIWarmUpConfig user and VDIWarmUp Scheduled Tasks.
+Run VDIWarmUp.exe /config (as Administrator) to create the VDIWarmUp user account, and the VDIWarmUpConfig and VDIWarmUp Scheduled Tasks.

 Run VDIWarmUp.exe /test (as Administrator) to launch an RDP Connection, create the VDIWarmUp user profile and validate your configuration.